mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 ![MAMP](General.png)

 The document root is also known as the web root folder.
-MAMP PRO will automatically add an `index.php` file and a MAMP image to this location when Apache is restarted and the folder is empty.
+MAMP PRO will automatically add an `index.php` file and a MAMP image to this location when your web server is restarted and the folder is empty.

 *  **Hosts Table**